Wilhelman/Tabula-Rasa-Engine/README.md

 ## Innovations / Redesign

+Warning: If this option is activated the overall performance might decrease significantly.
 * Draw the z-buffer in grayscale option determined by the distance (Option in Config window -> Renderer3D options).

 ## Team members